chaseofthejungle/bash-networking-scripts/README.md

 **Description:** An assortment of shell scripts written for the [bash](https://www.gnu.org/software/bash/) interpreter.

+If in need of a lightweight Linux distro to try these scripts on, consider [Xubuntu](https://xubuntu.org/tour/).

 | Script File Name | Summary of Script Purpose |
 | ---------- | ---------- |
 | [**croncommand.sh**](https://github.com/chaseofthejungle/shell-networking-scripts/blob/main/scripts/croncommand.sh) | Will schedule a user-specified command to run at a user-specified time interval.